 26th of March: The EU’s delegation to BiH confirmed a two million euro assistance to “most urgent medical needs” of the country including a five million euros help in purchasing the respirators, tests and protective equipment.

-29th of March: The curfew in the entire country has been extended from 8 PM to 5 AM.
+27th to 29th of March: The curfew in the entire country has been extended from 8 PM to 5 AM.
 From today, citizens are required to wear protective masks and gloves when in public spaces.
 This opens the question as country has recently been dealing with shortage of protective equipment.

 1st to 4th of April: Curfew hours have been extended in Federation of Bosnia and Herzegovina and people, except of the children and elders are allowed to leave their homes until 8 PM.
 Due to the COVID-19 outbreak the private sector in BiH is exposed to sudden job losses and unpaid leaves.
 Having in the effects of the global lockdown on the the tourism and retail industries, private sector workers found themselves vulnerable and forced on a massive pay cuts.

-Any foreign travelers are subject to health monitoring when entering Croatia.
+18th to 21st of March: Foreign travellers are subject to health monitoring when entering Croatia.
 Even in case travelers do not have symptoms of coronavirus they are instructed to self-isolate at home for 14 days and report their condition to the nearest epidemiologist for further instructions.
 Individuals showing the signs of illness arriving from the affected areas are obligated to spend 14 days in official government quarantine at their own expense.
 Non-essential businesses and shops will be shut down across the country.Croatian government launched the website koronavirus.hr

 21st of March: The Civil Protection Headquarters new decisions on restricting gatherings on streets and public places, suspending a public transport and limiting public liner shipping.